decisionmechanics/lt1910/notes/Types, operators and variables.md

 Use a template literal to show a conversion from £ to $.
 You can obtain the latest rate at [XE.com](https://www.xe.com/currencyconverter/convert/?Amount=1&From=GBP&To=USD).

+You'll see the `toFixed` function later that will allow you to clean up the calculated values.

 ### String methods

 There are many methods that operate on strings.
 Some of the more popular ones are listed in the table below.